 A natural aid in varicose veins

-Hemp seed oil is a natural remedy for the varicose veins; this it is a less-known benefit, but effective nonetheless due to its high fatty-acid content.
+Hemp seed oil is a natural remedy for the varicose veins; this is a less-known benefit, but effective nonetheless due to its high fatty-acid content.
 The oil is beneficial if you massage the problematic area with the veins, but you can benefit them greatly by actually start including hemp seeds and hemp seed oil into your diet as well (just add it to your favorite dish).

-Best hemp seed oil for skin
+Best Hemp seed oil for face

 When buying hemp seed oil, remember to check that it’s actually hemp seed oil.
 There are a lot of vendors who get confused by all these different names (CBD, hemp oil, hemp seed oil…).